 My growth as a family blogger

-Since deciding to take this seriously and not just blog for fun (although I do still find it fun) I have grown the blog from basically no views (apart from my mum!) to some 20k views per month and a social influence across 15,000 people around the world.
+Since deciding to take this seriously and not just blog for fun (although I do still find it fun) I have grown the blog from basically no views (apart from my mum!) to around 30k views per month and a social influence across 17,000 people around the world.
 I know that this doesn’t even begin to rival some of the big hitters in the family blogger and influencer world, but I am proud of what I have achieved.
 My stats grow every month and the more I learn about the industry and the skills you need to be successful the more I am enjoying it and the more my accounts grow.

-It is hard to say that I am an influencer as I can’t even my children to go to bed on time most days 🙂 However, being online with the blog and instagram and working with some fabulous brands to promote their products as well as reading the comments of my audience has made me realise that I do have expertise of value to share.
+It is hard to say that I am an influencer as I can’t even influence my children to go to bed on time most days 🙂 However, being online with the blog and Instagram and working with some fabulous brands to promote their products as well as reading the comments of my audience has made me realise that I do have expertise of value to share.
 Other mums do benefit from my experience as a mum of 4 and knowing what we think of the products and services that we use.

 I pride myself on being honest and I will only ever review products that I would actually use.
 Whilst I am attempting to grow as a blogger and make a living doing this I am not willing to promote products that don’t work for my target audience and that I don’t genuinely love.